romainl/idiomatic-vimrc/README.md

 Since Vim 7.4 it is possible to keep your lovely `vimrc` INSIDE your `vimfiles`.
 It is really a good idea, if only because it makes it easier to move your config around.

-The following gives you a neat sef-contained setup from 7.4 up:
+The following gives you a neat self-contained setup from 7.4 up:

 System | Location
 ---|---